Australian Skeptics: $100,000 Prize

 Since its foundation in 1980, Australian Skeptics has been offering a cash prize to anyone who can prove they have psychic or paranormal powers and is able to demonstrate their ability under proper observing conditions.
 The offer has been made in an effort to seek out the truth of paranormal claims such as those of psychics, healers, witnesses to paranormal events and those selling devices which claim to defy scientific laws.
-If someone nominates another person, and that person is successful, then 20% of the prize may be awarded the nominator.
+If someone nominates another person, and that person is successful, then 20% of the prize may be awarded to the nominator.

 The challenge originally offered $50,000 to any water diviner who was able to demonstrate their powers, and it was later raised, with contributions from various sources, to AU$100,000 offered to anyone who could demonstrate any form of paranormal or psychic ability unknown to science.
 Up to the end of 2018, more than 200 claims have been seriously investigated but none of them has produced a positive result.

 This challenge is now coordinated by ASI and the prize money is backed by the Australian Skeptics Science and Education Foundation.
 It is open to any contender who can state exactly what their paranormal claim is, and the claim can give a definite yes or no result.
 They must define under what conditions the claim can be performed, and expect to beat million to one odds in order to claim success.
 The result of each test is then published in The Skeptic, the magazine of Australian Skeptics.
 ASI states that should any contender pass the challenge, and be awarded the prize, they want to tell the world and give the claimant proper recognition.
 If, however, a claim is proved to be unfounded or fraudulent, the association reserve the right to expose this result in an effort to prevent clients from spending time and money on a product or service that cannot deliver what is claimed for it.